dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 and constitutional obligations, how can we expect it to work?
 Our government was designed to be resilient to subversion and corrosion.
-The founders were well aware of Greek and Roman success and failures with democracy and all to familiar with the failure of a government thousands of miles away who couldn’t be bothered to listen to the people.
-It used the people and the 18th century English government, fallible like every other manmade institution, was subverted & debased to be used itself.
+The founders were well aware of Greek and Roman success and failures with democracy.
+Further, they were all too familiar with the failure of a government thousands of miles away who couldn’t be bothered to listen to the people.
+It used the people and the 18th century English government, fallible like every other man-made institution, was subverted & debased to be used itself.
 Falling into the traps of every empire, the British Government furthered the ends of few and took from many.
+Regardless of our founder's background or wisdom in framing the Constitution, a set of rules for government resilient against tyrrany provides nothing if the programme is not followed with due cause.

 Why is our republic failing today?
 Why isn’t the constitution as resilient against tyranny and our government unchanged by finance?
 It